jrb-s2c-github/atomika/README.md

 Atomika is a collection of Ansible playbooks to boot a bare-metal Kubernetes cluster.
 It provides support for high availability and opens external access using a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 A second set of playbooks reads deployment declarations, integrates container images and deploys to Atomika.
-Maven JIB is used to integrate Docker containers and kubectl used to set up the required Service and Deployment orchestration agents.
+Images for deployment through Kubectl can be sourced in two ways:
+* Maven JIB can be used to integrate local containers using a build server on the local network for faster development deployments (it has been tested against GitHub repositories)
+* Pulling from a container registry (it has been tested against a private GitHub Container registry)

 Atomika is intended as a play or development environment.
 It is not recommended for production use without further hardening.